Phylogenetics: Bioinformatics Cluster

 (Mac users only) Using scp to upload the algae.nex data file

 Mac users have two options.
-You probably will want to do your file transfers with Cyberduck as described above.
-It is also possible to transfer files using the command line scp client.
+While you will probably want to do your file transfers with Cyberduck as described above, it is also possible to transfer files using the command line scp client.
 Read on if you are interested in this option, but feel free to skip this section if you are happy using Cyberduck.

 Open the Terminal application and navigate to where you saved the file.
 If you saved it on the desktop, you can go there by typing cd Desktop.